plafer/Tissue.jl/NOTES.md

     + Treated differently internally: compute the time for process, but subtract that from the offset
         + so that if it takes 1ms to read from camera, start 1ms before the graph can start handling it.
     + Then, `@inputstream` goes away entirely.
-+ Packet consumption: output stream
-    + goes away entirely as well
-    + A graph then encompasses how the output is consumed
-    + What if you want to simply change how the output is consumed?
-        + I think subgraphs will be the way to do it.
-        + Wouldn't it better though if I could just plug in someone else's graph, because it outputs useful information?
-So graphs don't even need to be designed to be reusable.
-            + well partially true.
-I can write my graph so that it doesn't use output streams.
-So it must be designed anyways.
-            + so if someone thinks a graph can be reused, they should write it as a subgraph.
 + Bootstrapping will also need to change, as we no longer have output streams.
     + just by looking at your `CalculatorWrapper`'s output streams, you can know which is a "terminal calculator".
     + How to avoid the `return nothing` bootstrap bug?